-- A) The oil burner must be set up following the procedures outlined above. - B) The WML-C / WMLV-C and MPL-B models should operate within the temperature rise as listed on the furnace rating plate.
-To determine the temperature rise, measure the supply air and return air temperatures when the furnace has reached steady state conditions.
+- A) The oil burner must be set up following the procedures outlined above. - B) The WML-C models should operate within a temperature rise of 45°F to 75°F. The MPL-B temperature rise range should be 50°F to 80°F. To determine the temperature rise, measure the supply air and return air temperatures when the furnace has reached steady state conditions.
 This is the point at which the supply air temperature stops increasing relative to the return air temperature.
 The furnace may have to run 10 to 15 minutes to reach steady state conditions.
 The measurements may be made with duct thermometers or thermocouples used in conjunction with multi-meters with temperature measurement capabilities.